Medical Causes of Speech Issues in Autism

 Kelly Dorfman’s Apraxia Protocol

 A combination of phosphatidylcholine, Vitamin E, and Omega 3s has helped many kids with speech.
-Her protocol can found here.
+Her protocol can be found here.

 In short, there are many medical issues that can cause or contribute to speech issues in autism.
 However, these medical issues cannot be remedied with therapy alone.
 Therefore, it is important to look at speech intervention from both a therapeutic and medical approach.
 Doing so will improve your child’s outcome and quality of life.
 After all, when a person feels better, their ability to learn and develop new skills increases.